 - All-Star: 12 times

-Bobby Hull is the final entrant in our list of the 10 NHL best hockey players of all time.
-He is a three times Art Ross Trophy winner, a two times Hart Memorial trophy winner, and a one-time NHL champion.
+Bobby Hull is the final entrant in our list of the 10 best NHL hockey players of all time.
+He is a three-time Art Ross Trophy winner, a two-time Hart Memorial Trophy winner, and a one-time NHL champion.

 Hull was born in 1939.
-He got interested in hockey from an early age.
-He played in the major junior league and outshined his contemporary player.
-He used to play in the left-wing position.
+He became interested in hockey from an early age.
+He played in the major junior league and outshone his contemporary players.
+He used to play on the left wing.

-Hull had his NHL debut with the Chicago Black Hawks in 1957.
+Hull made his NHL debut with the Chicago Black Hawks in 1957.
 He quickly became a top star in the league.
-He had a great ability to score.
-Hull’s shots were very powerful.
-With some of his shots, he even broke the gloves of the goalie.
+Hull was very talented and scored a lot.
+Some of his shots were so powerful that he even broke the gloves of the goalie.

 Career Stats of Bobby Hull